Spooky Halloween Ghosts out of cardboard tubes.

 Remember to allow the model to dry if you use wet glue.

-Did you know that Halloween means ‘Holy evening’ which dates back to the pagan time. it was thought this originated with the Celtic pagan festival of Samhain.
+Did you know that Halloween means ‘Holy evening’ which dates back to Pagan times? it was thought this originated with the Celtic pagan festival of Samhain.

 This festival was the celebration of the end of the harvest season which meant summer’s end.